Description

 Applying this definition to our asset in some examples:

-• Looking at the average days below previous high of 316 days in the last 5 years of TripAdvisor, we see it is relatively greater, thus worse in comparison to the benchmark SPY (119 days)
+• Looking at average days below previous high in of 181 days in the period of the last 3 years, we see it is relatively higher, thus worse in comparison to SPY (47 days).

 Performance (YTD)